 Jail and Inmate Search in Rhode Island

 Rhode Island’s current inmate population is 12,927 with more than 84% of them being male and the rest female.
 51.7% of inmates are White, 23.4% are Black and 20.8% Hispanic.
-The largest age group of inmates incarcerated in Rhode Island is 20-29 years old.
+The largest age group of inmates incarcerated in the state is 20-29 years old.
 Only 28.2% of offenders are in prisons because of a violent crime.
 18% are there due to drug charges.
 24% have violated their parole stipulations.
-About 53% of Rhode Island inmates have a high school diploma or GED.
+About 53% of the state inmates have a high school diploma or GED.
 More than half of the inmates are parents with at least two children.
 52% were unemployed when they were convicted.
 The average length of stay is six months or less.

 Table of Contents